FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 “Pet obesity is now the biggest health threat to pets in the U.S.,” said Dr. Ward, the lead researcher in the study.
 “The costs of obesity in illness and injury make it the number one medical issue seen in today’s veterinary hospitals.”

-Still, despite the numbers showing that pet obesity is indeed a growing epidemic, pet parents are in denial.
+Still, despite the numbers showing that pet obesity is indeed a growing epidemic, dog owners are in denial.
 Canine health and nutrition writer Mary Straus writes in Whole Dog Journal that studies show “veterinarians considered 47 percent of their patients overweight, [while] only 17 percent of the owners agreed.”

 The cause for concern is apparent.
-According to Modern Dog Magazine, dogs that are slender and in good health live two years longer than dogs that are slightly overweight.
+According to many experts, dogs that are slender and in good health live two years longer than dogs that are slightly overweight.
 They also suffer fewer health problems and live a much better quality of life.

 What Causes Dog Obesity?